 honour the mensturation of the Goddess

 For three nights

 We will work with the very fuel

-The story of Kamakhya goes that there was once a king who worshiped the Goddess Adiparashakti who represents the original feminine essence.
-Adi means origin, Para means beyond, and Shakti means Goddess.
+The story of Kamakhya goes that there was once a king who worshiped the Goddess Adiparashakti.
+She represents the originalpure feminine essence.
+Adi means origin, Para means beyond, and Shakti means Goddess or power.